Community in the PCC PhD and MA Programs

 The PCC Forum is an interdisciplinary student group that encourages contributions from across all programs at CIIS, but with priority to PCC students.
 Doctoral students are invited to share their research with their peers on Friday evenings throughout the semester.
 A typical Forum runs for two hours, with approximately one hour for the presenter and one hour for discussion.
 On occasion, faculty and other guest speakers are invited to lecture.
-The Forum is usually video taped and made available online at www.pccforum.wordpress.com.
-Contact Matt Segall (firstname.lastname@example.org) or Becca Tarnas (email@example.com) for more information.
+The Forum is video taped and made available online.
+Visit www.pccforum.wordpress.com for videos of past speakers and for the schedule of future Forums.
+Contact Matt Segall (email@example.com) or Becca Tarnas (firstname.lastname@example.org) for more information.

 PCC has organized or sponsored a variety of conferences over the years, from "Meeting the Millennium" and "Evolution and Complexity" to "Planetwork," "The Cosmological Imagination," and "Wisdom and Action."

-Student participation at these conferences—whether as presenters, organizers, or attendees-has been an invaluable element of the PCC learning environment.
-The most recent conference was the student organized "Cosmology of Love," with presenters that included students, CIIS faculty, and national figures.
+Student participation at these conferences—whether as presenters, organizers, or attendees—has been an invaluable element of the PCC learning environment.
+Since 2008, the student organized "Cosmology of Love" conference has featured presenters that included students, CIIS faculty, and national figures.

 SEMESTER OPENING PARTY